 Kenji decided to start with XM's demo account to practice without risking his savings.
 After a few weeks, he felt confident and opened a real account with a small deposit.
 The no-deposit bonus gave him extra cushion.

 Your turn: The safest first step is to test a broker with zero financial risk.
-Open a free demo or claim the no-deposit bonus (current bonus terms) at XM today.
+Open a free demo or claim the no-deposit bonus ($30 where eligible No-Deposit Bonus) at XM today.

 Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70-80% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Start with a demo account to learn without risk.